-Alexander Hamilton Donald D. Starr, Assistant to Chairman of the Board of Alexander Hamilton Life Insurance Company of America. and John J. Temple, President.
-American Community Mutual Insurance Company, are attending American Unitted Life Insurance Company's executive workshop this week in the Indianapolis home offce and the Marott Hotel.
+Alexander Hamilton

-cross country team had some onds.
-Nik Sihon (Bentley, Li- in 18:09 with Baker twelfth in surprises in store for its op- vonia) ran one minute and 44 19:19.
+Donald D. Starr, Assistant to Chairman of the Board of Alexander Hamilton Life Insurance Company of America, and John J. Temple, President, American Community Mutual Insurance Company, are attending American Unitted Life Insurance Company's executive workshop this week in the Indianapolis home offce and the Marott Hotel.

-Jerry Koski (Cody, Detroit) With four returning letter- ran one minute and 14 seconds better and Mike Baker (Garden City) improved by one minute and 39 seconds.
+onds.
+Nik Sihon (Bentley, Li- in 18:09 with Baker twelfth in vonia) ran one minute and 44 19:19.

-Flint had its own surprises.
-They lost all but one man from last year's team, and they added two runners who are even better than what they lost.
+Jerry Koski (Cody, Detroit) With four returning letter- ran one minute and 14 secmen consistently beating onds better and Mike Baker Flint had its own surprises.

-Keith Watson (Farmington) in 17:57.
-Watson ran-18:08 for Roads.
+They lost all but one man Flint and get revenge for a from last year's team, and defeat inflicted last year by they added two runners who the strong, large Flint team. are even better than what in 17:57.
+Watson ran 18:08 for Roads.